 by Justin Batt

-This article is adapted from Justin Batt’s book, Daddy Saturday, where you’ll find more advice on modeling healthy digital behaviors for your children.
-In addition to being an author, Justin is founder of Daddy Saturday (DaddySaturday.com), a platform to create intentional fathers who raise good kids that become great adults.
-He is also an entrepreneur, business advisor, healthcare consultant, and public speaker.
-Justin and his wife Heather have four children and live in South Carolina.
+Justin Batt is founder of Daddy Saturday (DaddySaturday.com), a platform to create intentional fathers who raise good kids that become great adults.
+Daddy Saturday is also the title of his first book.
+In addition to being an author, Justin is also an entrepreneur, business advisor, healthcare consultant, and public speaker.
+He and his wife Heather have four children and live in South Carolina.